Breathe Carolina: Dead: The Album (2019–2023)

 The band released their fifth studio album, Dead: The Album, on November 15, 2019, on Spinnin' Records and Big Beat.
 Schmitt stated that the album is "like a breath of fresh air" and had a vibe they haven't heard come from anyone.
 "Too Good" was released on September 13, 2019, as the lead single from the album.
 The album also spawned two other singles: "Like This" and "Drive".
 A day before the album was released, Breathe Carolina premiered the fourth single "July" along with its music video.
 They also released an acoustic EP, Dead: The Acoustic and a remix album, Dead: The Remixes.
 The album debuted at number six on the Billboard Dance Album Sales chart.
 The duo embarked on a headlining tour called, Dead: The Tour.
 In 2019, Breathe Carolina released a remix to Smash Mouth's "All Star" to celebrate the 20th anniversary of the song.

 Since Dead: The Album, Breathe Carolina released numerous non-album singles, including "Promises" with Dropgun and Reigns.
 The song peaked at number eight on the US Dance/Electronic Digital Song Sales chart.
 In 2022, they collaborated with Martin Garrix and released the single, "Something".
 The duo performed at the 2023 So What Music Festival.

 Raindrops (2024)

 On March 8, 2024, the duo released the EP, Raindrops.
 Prior to its release, they released two singles in promotion, "Drag Me Down" and "Alone Tonight", with Schmitt returning on lead vocals.

-Breathe Carolina performed at the When We Were Young Festival in Winchester, Nevada from October 18-19, 2025 with Even performing for the first time since 2013.
-On December 4, 2025, Breathe Carolina will be performing in Anaheim, California with Millionaires and 3OH!3 celebrating the 15-year anniversary of Streets of Gold.
+Breathe Carolina performed at the When We Were Young Festival in Winchester, Nevada from October 18–19, 2025 with Even performing for the first time since 2013.
+On December 4, 2025, Breathe Carolina performed in Anaheim, California with Millionaires and 3OH!3 celebrating the 15-year anniversary of Streets of Gold.

+The band are confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.